Public Signals in Network Congestion Games: Introduction

-This shows that, instead of mixing states into a signal with some interior distribution $\mu \in (0,1)$, we rather want to send signals with $\mu \in \{0,1\}$ that \emph{fully reveal the information} about the state of nature.
-This can only improve the overall cost of $\cost(\phi)$.
-Therefore, there is an optimal signaling scheme in which the principal sends an exclusive signal $\sigma_i$ for each $\theta_i$, with $i=1,2$. $\blacksquare$ \end{example}
+We provide a thorough investigation of the power of information in congested networks.
+More concretely, we study networks where the edge costs are affine with state-based offsets of the form $c_e^{\theta}(x) = a_e \, x + b_e^{\theta}$ with $a_e>0$ and $b_e^\theta\geq 0$, as in \cite{BhaskarCKS16}.
+As a prerequisite of our further results, we first show that the cost of the induced Wardrop equilibrium is a piecewise linear function of the agents' belief (\Cref{lem:piecewise-linear}).
+Specifically, we show that the function is affine as long as the support of the induced Wardrop equilibrium does not change.
+For the proof of this result, we use properties of the linear systems that characterize Wardrop equilibria for given supports that can be expressed via weighted graph Laplacians of appropriate subgraphs.

-We say a signaling scheme $\phi$ has \emph{full information revelation} if there is a signal for every state that is sent if and only if the state occurs, i.e., $|\Sigma| = |\Theta|$ and $\phi(\theta_j,\sigma_k) = \prior_{\theta_j}$, if $j=k$ and $\phi(\theta_j,\sigma_k) = 0$, otherwise.
-Our main result (Section~\ref{sec:sepa}) is a characterization of the network structures, which guarantee optimal signaling schemes with full information revelation for single-commodity games.
-In particular, for every game with affine costs and unknown offsets, we show that the cost of the Wardrop equilibrium is a piecewise linear function of the distribution $\mu$.
-For series-parallel graphs, we show that it is also concave.
-Hence, there is always an optimal signaling scheme with full information revelation.
-This characterization is tight -- we show that for every single-commodity network that is not series-parallel, we can construct an instance of signaling with affine costs and unknown offsets, in which a fully informative signaling scheme is truly suboptimal.
+We then study under which circumstances \emph{full information revelation} is an optimal signaling scheme.
+In this context, full information revelation means that the principal sends a distinct signal for each state so that the agents always know the realized state.
+Our first result (\Cref{thrm:sepa-full-opt-iff}) is a complete characterization of the single-commodity networks for which full information revelation is always an optimal signaling scheme.
+Specifically, we show that full information revelation is always optimal if and only if the network is series-parallel.
+Building on \Cref{lem:piecewise-linear}, we show that for a series-parallel network, the cost of the induced Wardrop equilibrium is not only piecewise linear, but also concave, implying that full information revelation is an optimal signaling scheme.
+This characterization is tight in the sense that for every non-series-parallel network, there are cost functions such that full information revelation is not optimal.

-The characterization does not extend to multi-commodity networks -- not even for parallel links.
-Consider the following example for two commodities and two parallel links.